 - simple sports games

-However, business owners who engage customers via podcasts, videos, and tutorials can engage a larger segment of the market because of how well their personalities and messages connect with listeners.
+However, business owners who engage customers via podcasts, videos, and tutorials can engage a larger market segment because of how well their personalities and messages connect with listeners.

 8. The power of cubicles